AreebaxIrfan/GIAIC_Q3/📂Class_Assignment/assignment_07/readme.md

 **Note**: AI diagnoses are not a substitute for professional medical advice.
 Always consult a certified doctor for confirmation.

+---

+For Developers
+MediScan AI Pro’s modular design makes it easy to extend or integrate into other projects.
+Key components include:
+MediScanConfig: Manages app settings, themes, and translations.
+Add new languages by updating the translations dictionary.

+DiagnosisEngine: Handles Gemini AI integration.
+Modify analyze_image_with_gemini to integrate other AI models.

+ImageProcessor: Processes uploaded images.
+Extend save_image or validate_image for custom workflows.

+UserManager: Manages authentication.
+Customize authenticate_user for alternative auth systems (e.g., OAuth).

+HistoryManager: Stores diagnosis history.
+Extend export_history for additional formats.

+ReminderManager: Manages reminders.
+Add new reminder types or scheduling logic in add_reminder.

+MediScanLogger: Logs actions and metrics.
+Customize logging formats or destinations in log_action.

+To extend the app:
+Explore the codebase in app.py and related classes.

+Use the modular classes to integrate specific features into your project.

+Refer to the logging system (logs/) for debugging.

+Test changes in a virtual environment to avoid conflicts.

+---

 ## Project Structure